-But we don't need to dumb things down and avoid the "hard stuff" altogether.
+What we don't need is dumbing things down to avoid the "hard stuff".

 Creative people are not stupid.
-And none of this business stuff is too esoteric for us to grasp.
-The problem is, a lot of resources were written in a language that sound like gibberish to people who don't have a degree in business or marketing.
+None of this business stuff is too esoteric for us to grasp.
+The problem is that a lot of resources were written in a language that sound like gibberish to people who don't have a degree in business or marketing.

 The identity trap